 This is a new Alpha development release, adding new features and fixing recently discovered bugs.

-Pulled vendor-extension methods of
+Incompatible Change: Pulled vendor-extension methods of

-implementation out into an interface to support
+Connectionimplementation out into an interface to support

 ConnectionPoolDataSource.
 The vendor extensions are javadoc'd in the

 For those looking further into the driver implementation, it is not an API that is used for pluggability of implementations inside our driver (which is why there are still references to

 ConnectionImplthroughout the code).

 We've also added server and client

 prepareStatement()methods that cover all of the variants in the JDBC API.

 See the sources (fully javadoc'd) for